 Death penalty is not compatible with the Sustainable Development Goals (SDG) which entail universal development by "leaving no one behind".
-Killing someone is worse than left behind; it deprives of the share of our common human destiny; of the right to amend and of the possibly, if may be, of repairing wrongdoings.
+Killing someone is worse than leaving this person behind; it deprives every one of the shares of our common human destiny; it deprives of the right to amend and of the possibly, if may be, of repairing wrongdoings; it deprives from being part of the human community.

 Unanimously adopted, the SDG's imply the possibility of development and rehabilitation.
-Further, they require "significant reduction of violence and related killings", reduction which surely includes killings by the State.
+Further, they require "significant reduction of violence and related killings7", reduction which surely includes killings by the State.

-3) Powers of war, as conceded in very limited circumstances by humanitarian law dare an exception to the right to life, thus permitting under strict circumstances and given due precautions, the taking of the life of soldiers.
-War is morally and legally inacceptable, profoundly backward: it is time to put an end to it.
+3) Powers of war, as conceded in very limited circumstances by humanitarian law dare an exception to the right to life, permitting under very strictly defined and too rarely applied circumstances, given due precautions, the taking of the life of soldiers.
+War is morally and legally inacceptable, profoundly backward: it is time to put an end to it8.